kenfaz/DownTube/README.md

 # DownTube :guardsman:
 A program to download videos from YouTube.
-Basically I created this so I can easily download YouTube videos easily.
+Basically I created this so I can download YouTube videos easily.
 Why not use a browser extension to download videos from YouTube?
 Because I can't use browser extensions on my phone.
 Plus, I'm a noob so I think this is a good beginner project.